sneha-afk/13s-docs-by-sneha/topics/bash.md

 ## Commands

 Google exists.
-However, make sure you are able to explain what each command you are using is doing.
+However, resist the temptation not to learn what each command is doing from some Stack Overflow you found!
+If you use a command, you should be able to explain what it is doing.

 {: .note}
 UNIX has `man` (manual) pages for bash commands (and C functions too):